ANR-MaTOS/Resources/NLP-abstracts/README.md

 - `rTAL_abstracts`
   - `xml` : containing a folder for each document pair, with the aligned sentences for the current document in an xml file
   - `drop.lst`: a plain text file that lists at each line the DOCID of documents to discard among the xml files in `xml` folder
-  - `rTAL_doc.idx`: a tsv file indicating the index of each document in `rTAL`
+  - `rTAL_doc.lst`: contains the DOCID of documents in `rTAL`, with the same order as their positions in the test set.
   - `txt_test`: the test set in plain text used in our experiments, it consists of
     - the document-level test set without sentence boundaries (e.g. `rTAL_doc.fr`),
     - the document-level test set with sentence boundaries in the sub-folder `doc_with_sep`,
     - the sentence level test set in the sub-folder `sents`, with `rTAL_sent.idx` an index file indicating the correspondence between documents and sentences in the document-level version.
-    For example, `D0.3` represents the third sentence in the first document of `rTAL` test set.
+    For example, `D0.3` represents the third sentence in the document `D0` of `rTAL` test set.
+The order of these indices is the same as the position of these sentences, and the sentences from the same document are consecutive.

 - `THE_abstracts`
   - The content is similar to `rTAL` for the test set `THE`
   - `test.lst` contains the DOCID of documents in `THE`, with the same order as the positions of these documents.
   - `txt_dev` contains the document-level validation set used to train our document-level models.
 We also release the version with sentence boundaries in the sub-folder `doc_with_sep`
   - `dev.lst` contains the DOCID of documents in the validation set.
+  - `txt_train` contains the documents in `TAL-D` training set extracted from [these.fr](https://these.fr).
+We will release soon the rest part from [ISTEX](https://www.istex.fr/).
+  - `train.lst` contains the DOCID of the first 15k documents in the training set, which corresponds to data in `txt_train`.

 **The Resources currently available** are the test sets **THE** and **rTAL**, the validation set in **TAL**.
 The complete training set will also be published set soon.